oprogramador/plezuro_js/doc/rst/source/specification/syntax_errors/index.rst

 OperatorAfterBracketOpenException            not proper operator after bracket      \* 43
                                              opening or begin of a script

-OperatorAfterOperatorException               an operator after another one with     2 + * 5
+OperatorAfterOperatorException               an operator after another one          2 + * 5
-                                             some exceptions
+                                             (although there are exceptions)

 OperatorBeforeBracketCloseException          an operator before bracket closing     (2 + 3 -)